canonical/checkbox/docs/reference/job-status.rst

 Checkbox Job Status
 ===================

-A Checkbox job always receives a finishing status either automatically or manually.
+A Checkbox job always receives a final status either automatically or manually.
 The following is a description of what each status means and when/how it is received.